raffs/stash-pullrequest-builder-plugin/README.md

 - Only build when asked (with test phrase):
 - CI Build Phrases: default: "test this please"
 - Target branches: a comma separated list of branches (e.g. brancha,branchb)
++ - Approve or Reject the Pull Request according to the build execute status

 ## Building the merge of Source Branch into Target Branch